klpod221/kerminal/README.md

 4. **Custom Shell**: Configure your preferred shell in terminal settings
 5. **Working Directory**: Start terminals in project directories for quick access

+### Recording Terminal Sessions

+1. Click the **Record** button on any terminal tab
+2. Perform your terminal operations (commands will be captured)
+3. Click **Stop** to end recording
+4. Access recordings via **Recordings Manager**
+5. **Playback** recordings with full controls:
+   - Play/pause playback
+   - Seek to any point in the timeline
+   - Adjust playback speed (0.5x - 4x)
+   - View session metadata
+6. **Export** recordings in asciicast format for sharing

 ### Creating SSH Connections

 1. Navigate to **SSH Profiles** manager